 Walkabout Creek Wildlife Centre is an informative and interactive experience that the whole family will enjoy.
 Sweeping panoramic displays on entry give a bird’s eye view of the neighbouring National Park and information on all it has to offer.

-The Walkabout Creek Discovery Centre is 12kms from Brisbane CBD at 60 Mt Nebo Road in the Gap.
+The Walkabout Creek Discovery Centre is 12kms from Brisbane CBD on Mt Nebo Road in the Gap.
 There is parking on site, although it can get busy during peak times and in summer months.
 The Information Centre and Wildlife Centre are wheelchair friendly.

 Enoggera Reservoir is open from 6am until 6pm and is unpatrolled.